AdobeDocs/analytics-platform.en/help/guided-analysis/types/net-growth.md

 ---
-title: Net growth (User growth)
+title: Net growth
 description: Balance user gains and losses.
+feature: Guided Analysis
 ---
-# Net growth (User growth)
+# Net growth

 {{release-limited-testing}}

-The **Net growth** [View type](overview.md) provides insights around the rate at which you acquire or lose users over a specific period.
+The **Net growth** view type provides insights around the rate at which you acquire or lose users over a specific period.
 The horizontal axis is always a time granularity, while the vertical axis is always the measurement of growth.

 Each data point represent's that data point's net growth, which is calculated using the following formula: